M0Azmy/LearnDevOpsWithAI/README.md

 # 🚀 Learn DevOps With AI

-Welcome to LearnDevOpsWithAI – your personal lab for mastering DevOps practices while leveraging AI-powered tools to automate workflows, optimize processes, and accelerate learning.
+Welcome to **LearnDevOpsWithAI** – your personal lab for mastering DevOps practices while leveraging **AI-powered tools** to automate workflows, optimize processes, and accelerate learning.

+---

 ## 📚 Learning Goals